There are workers who put everything on the line for everyone else. Ultimately, their well-being is essential to the health of all.

 Women of colour and immigrants make up this workforce and lead these organizing efforts.
 Few are members of a union.
 For years, they’ve been fighting for decent wages and benefits, personal protective equipment, more predictability at work, fair immigration status, and adequate funding for their sectors.
 And they’re reimagining and advocating for a just, green economy that provides decent work and shares wealth more equitably.

-The Fight for $15 and Fairness continues to organize essential workers and organizations dedicated to their interests — just as they did during the years that led to historic reforms in employment standards and labour relations in 2017.
+The Justice for Workers campaign (formerly the Fight for $15 and Fairness) continues to organize essential workers and organizations dedicated to their interests — just as they did during the years that led to historic reforms in employment standards and labour relations in 2017.
 This campaign has its origins in the Government of Ontario’s Changing Workplaces Review.
 It led to Bill 148 — the Fair Workplaces, Better Jobs Act — which increased minimum wage, provided paid sick days, and improved enforcement practices among other provisions.
 This legislation was reversed when a new government passed Bill 47 — the Making Ontario Open for Business Act — in 2018.

 Here’s a backgrounder on the issues on the agenda of the Changing Workplaces Review.
 It’s by the Toronto Star‘s Work and Wealth Reporter Sara Mojtehedzadeh.